76 Easy Science Experiments Using Materials You Already Have On Hand

 Learn more: Make Your Own Sundial

-36. Launch a balloon rocket
+36. Launch a bottle rocket

 Steel wool sitting in an aluminum tray.
 The steel wool appears to be on fire.